Rianna Loving: Beauty career

-Loving is the founder of the company, Organic to Green, Inc, which was first launched as a Fred Segal brand in 2009 from her kitchen and home lab.
+Loving is the founder of the company, Organic to Green, Inc, first launched as a Fred Segal brand in 2009 from her kitchen and home lab.
 She became an advocate for sustainable green lifestyle and trademarked business alliance ReUseCycle, founding the community program ReUse Glass Bottles in Venice, CA, which she founded as a community advocate to bring awareness to reusing glass bottles.
-After launching her own brand, she became an advocate for indie brands especially for clean beauty and created Beauty Cirque, a beauty retail boutique.
+After the launch she became notable for indie brands including clean beauty and created Beauty Cirque, a beauty retail boutique.
 Organic to Green also had a pop-up boutique at the OC Mart Mix.
 She later introduced Orgo Beauty as a brand within parent company Organic to Green.
 From 2013 to 2015, Loving moved Beauty Cirque from the OC Mart Mix to Montana Avenue, Santa Monica.
 The store was known as Cirque Boutique and included a spa.
 The Organic to Green brand continued to grow and opened on Main Street, Santa Monica.
 Loving subsequently opened the second private location in the Abbot Kinney Blvd, Venice.